Connect to a database

 mds-owsm jdbc/mds/owsm prefix_MDS admin server and cluster

 By default, the JRF domain template data source has only the default information such as URL and schema with the default prefix DEV.
-During domain creation, WDT will use the information you provided in the command line or in the RCUDbinfo section to override the default values from the template so that it can connect to the database you specified.
+During domain creation, WDT will use the information you provided in the RCUDbinfo section to override the default values from the template so that it can connect to the database you specified.

 For some advanced use cases, such as using an Oracle Active GridLink data source or Multi Data Sources, you can provide a sparse model of the data sources in a separate model file during domain creation.
 See Advance use cases.